paduagroup/fftool/README.md

     A `.zmat` file has the molecule name in the first line, followed by one empy line, then the z-matrix.
 See the `examples` directory and the Wikipedia entry for "Z-matrix (chemistry)".
-Variables can be used for distances, angles and dihedrals.
+Variables can be used in place of distances, angles and dihedrals.
 Connectivity is inferred from the z-matrix by default.
 In this case cyclic molecules require additional `connect` records to close rings.
 Improper dihedrals can be indicated by `improper` records.
 If a `reconnect` record is present, then connectivity will be guessed based on bond distances from the force field.
-After the z-matrix the informations above,mthe name of a file with force field parameters can be supplied.
+After the z-matrix the informations above, the name of a file with force field parameters can be supplied.

-    MDL `.mol` is a standard file format, containing a table with coordinates and also bonds.
+    MDL `.mol` format is widely used, containing a table with coordinates and also bonds.
 The name of a file with force field parameters can be given in the first line after the molecule name, or in the third line.
-If the keyword `reconnect` is present after the force field filename, then connectivity is guessed based on bond distances from the force field.
+If the keyword `reconnect` is present after the force field filename, then connectivity will be guessed based on bond distances from the force field.

-    The `.xyz` format is also standard, containing atomic coordinates only.
-The name of a file with force field parameters can be given in the second line after the molecule name, and in this case connectivity is inferred from the bond lengths.
+    The `.xyz` is also widely used, containing atomic coordinates only.
+The name of a file with force field parameters can be given in the second line after the molecule name, and in this case connectivity is inferred from the bond lengths in the force field.

     There are many free tools to create MDL mol files, xyz files or z-matrices, which are common formats in computational chemistry